Best VR Headsets For Under $100

-Have a headset made out of cardboard, but wish the device were a bit more durable?
+Do you already a headset made out of cardboard, but wish the device were a bit more durable?
 The Noton VR may be bare-bones, but the headset is sturdy, light-weight, holds any brand or size of phone, and has straps for your face.
 You can't adjust the lenses, the headset doesn't fit over glasses, and Noton lacks a control button and padding.
 Remember: It's a solid piece of plastic.
 However, the lack of padding makes the device very easy to clean.

 Did I mention Noton is only $6?

 Mattel View-Master VR: Best Headset For Your Kid